JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 We are uncertain about this at the moment.

-### Do the mails stay encrypted in your servers or are they stored in plaintext?
+### Do the mails stay encrypted in your servers or are they stored in plain text?

-We don't have servers, so no.
+We don't have servers, so no. We do not store your emails.
+Messages are stored on your computer and encrypted with Open PGP.
+This does not include headers and metadata.
+However, Mailpile will encrypt metadata on your disc using AES-256-CBC at the moment, with a plan to move to AES-256-GCM in the future for tagging purposes.
+The keys for the AES are stored in the configuration file, which is PGP encrypted.

-### If emails are encrypted, how do you intend to implement a searching function?
+### If e-mails are encrypted, how do you intend to implement a searching function?

 Mailpile decrypts incoming e-mails, index them, and re-encrypts them.
 The search index is stored and also encrypted as well as the terms which are stored as hashes.
 Good enough?